AlextheYounga/us-federal-code/usc/title-20-education/chapter-3-smithsonian-institution-national-museums-and-art-galleries/subchapter-v-john-f-kennedy-center-for-the-performing-arts/sec-76l.md

 #### Award of Service Contracts ####

 Pub.
 L. 100–446, title I, Sept.
 27, 1988, 102 Stat.
-1782, provided: “That contracts hereafter awarded for environmental systems, housekeeping, protection systems, and repair or renovation of buildings of the John F. Kennedy Center for the Performing Arts may be negotiated with selected contractors and awarded on the basis of contractor qualifications as well as price.”
+1782, provided: "That contracts hereafter awarded for environmental systems, housekeeping, protection systems, and repair or renovation of buildings of the John F. Kennedy Center for the Performing Arts may be negotiated with selected contractors and awarded on the basis of contractor qualifications as well as price."

 [<sup>1</sup> See References in Text note below.](#76l_1)